Landslides: Processes, Prediction, and Land Use

 Published Online: 15 MAR 2013

 Print ISBN: 9780875903224

 About this Book

-Published by the American Geophysical Union as part of the Water Resources Monograph Series.
+Published by the American Geophysical Union as part of the Water Resources Monograph Series, Volume 18.

 Landslides are a constant in shaping our landscape.
 Whether by large episodic, or smaller chronic, mass movements, our mountains, hills, valleys, rivers, and streams bear evidence of change from landslides.
 Combined with anthropogenic factors, especially the development and settlement of unstable terrain, landslides (as natural processes) have become natural disasters.